New PATH Open For Adventure

 Remember to be prepared for an adventure when visiting the trails around Panola Mountain.
 These trails offer a good workout with plenty of hills and valleys.
 Beware of native creatures crossing the trail.
 Stay on the trail and clear of rock outcroppings and fragile vegetation and keep in mind that Panola has a strong conservation ethic.

 Funding for these new trails was provided by GADOT Transportation Enhancement Grants, Georgia State Parks and donations to the PATH Foundation.
-You can support the PATH Foundation through membership or a donation here.
+You can support the PATH Foundation through membership.